 For more on how this policy is publicly declared to readers, see this post: 'Are you for sale?'

 Work for brands

 We also think it is important to declare here all other commercial relationships that Permanent Style, or founder Simon Crompton, has with individuals or brands.

 Simon has been a freelance writer for many years and writes for publications such as Robb Report, The Rake and How To Spend It.
 He has also written articles for brands, for their own websites.
 For several years he ran the in-house blog at Anderson & Sheppard, for example.
 The only brand he currently writes for in this way is Drake’s.
 There is no guarantee that these articles will also be promoted through Permanent Style channels.

 Simon also occasionally works with brands to give them advice on their website, their marketing or their product.
-The only company he is currently doing this with is tailor Whitcomb & Shaftesbury, where he is giving them advice on redesigning their website.
+The only company he is currently doing this with is Clutch Cafe, where he helps style outfits for their social media.

 - Video sponsorship.
 Generally where a film is shown in partnership with a brand, such as this video on suede care with Valstar, the brand has covered the costs of making the film - but still does not have control over what the video contains.

 - Pop-up shops.
 When Permanent Style runs pop-up shops selling its products and those of other brands, the brands have paid a fixed and a variable fee to appear, largely to cover the costs of running the shop.